yuwils/uq_degree_planner/README.md

 * Add warning for overloaded semesters

-* Refactor code base to use less any types and add additional documentation comments
+* Refactor code base to use less any types, improve CSS re-usage and add additional documentation comments

 ###